MIKHIL-ai-devloper/AURA/README.md

 # AURA — India’s First Real Offline JARVIS

-Built in one night after scoring 50+ in maths
-Fueled by 110₹ Hell Energy Drink + 5 cigarettes + pure punjabi blood

 **No internet · No API · 100% local · Runs on any laptop**

 ### Features